BiographySince January 2020, following a long-time and very fruitful collaboration, Philipp Ahmann is Chief Conductor of Leipzig's MDR Radio Choir.

 Handel and Mozart in particular are the “connection points” between the concert and the opera stage, thus he already conducted Così fan tutte and Die Zauberflöte.
 In August 2019, Philipp Ahmann made his successful debut at the Ópera Nacional de Chile in Santiago with a staged production of Handel's Rodelinda.

-Numerous CDs recorded with the NDR Choir and the MDR Rundfunkchor gained enthusiastic critical acclaim.
+Numerous CDs recorded with the MDR Radio Choir and the NDR Choir gained enthusiastic critical acclaim and were repeatedly nominated for the OPUS-Klassik award.